bluwaterdogz/cfra_bot/README.md

 # Modular Crypto/Scraping Bot System

+Note: Toy problem very seriously and undeniably in the process of progressing forward at a very arbitrary rate embarassingly determined by none other than the heat of the sun and resulting ability of the writer to stay out of the local aprtment pool.

-A long-running, modular bot system built with Python and asyncio that can scrape data, process it, and send notifications via Telegram.
+A mdular bot system built with Python and asyncio that can scrape data, process it, and process commands/send notifications via Telegram.

 ## Features